 Amigas were used to generate computer graphics of early episodes of sci-fi TV show Babylon 5.

-Amiga and Atari ST were the most advanced personal computers in 1985, in a class by themselves.
-Both were greatly superior over IBM PC or that fruit company's monochrome toy.
+Amiga and Atari ST were the most advanced personal computers in 1985, a new generation in a class by themselves.
+Both were greatly superior over IBM PC or that monochrome toy made by a fruit company.

-Amiga was definitely superior for games and graphics.
-Amiga games show more colors than ST games.
-ST games don't show color gradients and the reason was that ST's most colorful mode had only 16 colors from a 512 palette.
+Amiga's graphics was fantastic.
+Amiga had a graphics coprocessor.
+Amiga games showed more colors than ST games.
+ST games don't show color gradients, reason was ST's most colorful mode had only 16 colors from a 512 palette.
 Amiga's most colorful mode had 32 colors from a 4096 palette.
-Difference between 16 and 32 colors was significant.
+Difference between 16 and 32 colors was visually significant.
 32 colors was barely enough to make colorful games with some gradients.
 16 colors was insufficient, as was also demonstrated by PC games that used EGA mode (16 color).
 Later Atari STE ("Enhanced") had a blitter and an extended palette, but later Amigas had AGA with 256 colors out of a 256K palette (on par with IBM VGA).